namjaejeon/ksmbd-tools/README.md

 #         read only = no
 #

-# load the kernel module if it is not already loaded
+# add the kernel module
 sudo modprobe ksmbd

 # run the user mode and kernel mode daemons